DMIT1530-Web-Design-Fundamentals-II/1530-lab-1-jancajanding/README.md

 7. Starting with the styles needed for the smallest view, add the necessary CSS.

 8. The font sizing should render as follows: h1 heading 40px, h2 heading 30px, h3 heading 24px, and the body paragraph text 16px.
+DONE

 **Note**: Do not use pixel values in your code.
 Your fonts should be sized in _relative units_.
 The only exceptions are for things that do not need to change their size depending upon the user's device and/or settings (ex. a rounded corner on a container).